obsidianmd/obsidian-clipper/README.md

 In no particular order:

 - [ ] A separate icon for Web Clipper
-- [ ] Translate UI into more languages — help is welcomed
 - [ ] Annotate highlights
 - [ ] Template directory
-- [ ] Template validation
+- [x] Template validation
 - [x] Template logic (if/for)
 - [x] Save images locally, [added in Obsidian 1.8.0](https://obsidian.md/changelog/2024-12-18-desktop-v1.8.0/)
+- [x] Translate UI into more languages — help is welcomed

 ## Developers